nice-game-hints/goodbye-deponia/02-hotel/11-laundry-sect.md

 ---
-title: The mysterious laundry sect
+title: How to get clothes from the laundry sect
-keywords: seer, lice, laundry, sect, towel
+keywords: seer, lice, laundry, sect, towel, cletus, clothes
 ---

+The clothes of Cletus are in the washing machine.
 The laundry sect is waiting the Seer (in one of the hotel rooms) to come and speak to them.

 # He is not ready
 He is not, and will not be.
 [Get his robe](05-seer.md)